 Round Six Dogs

 Puppies for round six will arrive in early February.
 We were lucky to get two sets of purebred dogs for this

 round.
 We are purchasing three purebred Karakachan female pups and three Anatolian Shepherds for this project.
 This will be the final round of our research criteria that we started using in 2019.
 We will bond dogs to cattle in 2025 for a project to help protect swift foxes in the Rita Blanca National Grasslands.
 After that, we will continue bonding pups with sheep and goats.
 We will potentially acclimate LGDs to deer in 2026.

 If you enjoyed this monthly LGD blog, please don’t forget to subscribe to it with this link: The Guardian Way | Texas A&M AgriLife Research and Extension Center at San Angelo.

-To provide feedback on this article or request topics for future articles, please get in touch with me at email@example.com or 325-657-7311.
+To provide feedback on this article or request topics for future articles, please contact me at firstname.lastname@example.org or 325-657-7311.